rahulj93/JSudoku/README.md

 - Generate a new, solvable Sudoku board by clicking a button (using JavaScript event handling)
 - Use JavaScript Document Object Model to manipulate HTML Canvas

-If I can find a way to allow user input on Canvas, then I'll also include the following functionality:
+### Other Features (not part of MVP):
-- Render an error when user makes an invalid move, and prevent the move from happening
+- Render error when user makes an invalid move.
-- Generate a score ( some function of time taken and number of invalid moves attempted)
+- Generate a score (some function based on number of invalid moves attempted)

 ### Wireframes: